Touch Analysis

 The 6 is unaffected at all of the calls.

-The position names are editable, so you could change 'makeit' to M (normally Middle), 4, 4ths, F or IV, if you wanted to.
+The position names are editable, so you could change 'makeit' to M (normally Middle), 4, 4ths, F, IV

 |